dfox47/khlmototravel.com/wp-content/plugins/foogallery/README.txt

 = Can I add videos to my galleries? =

-Yes, video is supported in [FooGallery PRO Expert](https://fooplugins.com/foogallery/#pro-expert-features)!
+Yes, video is supported in [FooGallery PRO Expert](https://fooplugins.com/foogallery-wordpress-gallery-plugin/#pro-expert-features)!

-= Can I add sell photographs from a gallery? =
+= Can I sell photographs from a gallery? =

-Yes, that is why we built [FooGallery PRO Commerce](https://fooplugins.com/foogallery/#pro-commerce-features)!
+Yes, that is why we built [FooGallery PRO Commerce](https://fooplugins.com/foogallery-wordpress-gallery-plugin/#pro-commerce-features)!
 You can choose to create a gallery based of your products, or you can link all images in a gallery to a master product.
 This allows you complete control over how you want to run your image store and how they are sold on your website.

 = Do I need to install a separate plugin to show a lightbox? =